emontzkajnl/livability/wp-content/plugins/ajax-load-more-pro/pro/ajax-load-more-previous-post/README.txt

 == Changelog ==

+= 1.7.0 - May 10, 2024 =
+* NEW: Added official support for using Next Page add-on with Single Posts add-on.
+* FIX: Fixed issue with undefined PHP variable when using `Next` post ordering.
+* UPDATE: Code clean up.

+= 1.6.0 - January 16, 2024 =
+* UPGRADE NOTICE: This update is affected by the core Ajax Load More 7.0 release.
+Updating this plugin will require updating Ajax Load More to 7.0.
+* UPDATE: Remove all references and output of `alm-reveal` divs.
+* FIX: Fixed issue with Single Post preview functionality.

+= 1.5.6 - September 27, 2023 =
+* UPDATE: Updated Single Post JavaScript to support new Google Analytics 4 implementation.
+* UPDATE: Code cleanup and organization.

 = 1.5.5 - June 11, 2023 =
 * UPDATE: Updated to add compatibility with Cache Add-on 2.0 and Ajax Load More 6.0.